ElBowSpace/MainDev/Milestone-1/Test.md

 * Scenario 1 - Guest Access
     * Guests can see system view with Welcome
     * Not logged in displayed
-    * Menu has links to Authors, Books, Chapters, Review
+    * Menu has links to Admins, Posts, Friends, Comments

-* Scenario 2 - Register New Author
+* Scenario 2 - Register New User
-    * Author can register
+    * user can register
     * Error for used email
     * New users are created
-    * Dropping a Author removes the user record
+    * Dropping a user removes the user record
     * Existing user records are used

-* Scenario 3 - Author Access
+* Scenario 3 - Admin Access
-    * Author can log in successfully
+    * Admin can log in successfully
-    * Author can see course view with Student Settings and Welcome
+    * Admin can see suer view with user Settings and Welcome
     * Login displayed
     * Logout menu item
-    * Menu has links to Authors, Books, Chapters, Review
+    * Menu has links to Users, Posts, Friends, Comments
-    * Books shows all current books
+    * Pages shows all current posts
-    * Chapters shows all current chapters
+    * Friends shows all current Friends
     * Docs shows all current docs
-    * Dropped Authors can not log in
+    * Dropped Admins can not log in

 * Scenario 4 - Reader Access
-    * Private books require readers to register
+    * Private post require user to register
-    * A user access list shows content for specific readers
+    * A user access list shows content for specific friends

 ### Setup structure for testing

-The book builder project will start by doing manual testing only.
+The Elbow Space project will start by doing manual testing only.
 This means for the first two milestones we do not need to have any specific infrastructure for automated testing.